 Visa, Master Card and American Express credit cards may be used to purchase tickets at the door.
 We do not accept Discover or debit cards.
 Please be aware, some vendors and food stations may not be capable of credit card sales.
-There are several ATMs located in the Convention Center, for your convenience.

 Is the Show open to the general public?